 Mitsubishi Motors Corp. recently admitted to intentionally manipulating fuel economy test data.
 By over-inflating the tires in its vehicles and falsifying the load amount placed on the tires, Mitsubishi achieved test results that showed artificially high fuel economy.

 Our auto defect attorneys are investigating reports of door latch failures in 2012-2013 Ford Focus sedans and hatchbacks.
 According to dozens of consumer complaints, the doors will not latch or will unlatch.
 Some have reported doors opening in moving cars.
 An unlatched door can pose a significant safety risk to the driver and passengers at any speed.

 Our attorneys have filed a class action lawsuit alleging that panoramic sunroofs installed in some Hyundai models spontaneously shatter, risking the safety of drivers, passengers, and others on the road.
-The suit lists the following model year vehicles as potentially affected:

 Our auto defect attorneys are speaking with drivers about transmission problems in 2014 and 2015 Jeep Cherokees and 2015 Chrysler 200 vehicles.
 Consumers have filed complaints with the National Highway Traffic and Safety Administration (NHTSA) stating that their vehicles hesitate when starting and after braking, stall while driving, accelerate uncontrollably, and fail to properly shift gears.

 On November 2, 2015, the Environmental Protection Agency (EPA) and the California Air Resources Board (CARB) issued letters to Volkswagen, Audi, and Porsche informing them that government testing had shown that these automakers installed emissions defeat device software into additional vehicles.
 Specifically, regulators identified several 3.0L diesel engine models that include defeat device software, including the following models: